 EBS Counselling has public and professional indemnity in force.
 Trustees insurance is also in place.

-Clients are asked to make a contribution, although no-one will ever be refused help due to inabilty to pay.
+Clients are asked to make a contribution, although no one will ever be refused help due to inability to pay.